SmarterApp/TDS_Proctor/README.md

 #### SB-1301
 Execute /tds-dll-schemas/src/main/resources/import/genericsbacconfig/sb1301_translation_combined_values order.sql

+## Diagnostic API

+### Usage

+The diagnostic API is available via the `/status` endpoint.
+Most commonly that would mean `https://url.com/status`.

+There are 5 different levels of details provided depending on what is passed in via the level querystring parameter like `status?level=1`.
+The levels are defined below:

+1. Local system details such as CPU usage, memory usage and free storage space
+2. Configuration details for the local java environment settings and ProgMan settings
+3. Database read access checks to each of the 4 databases used in TDS
+4. Database write access checks to each of the 4 databases used in TDS
+5. Component dependency checks for access to ART, ProgMan, Permission, and SSO.

+### ProgMan Settings

+The Diagnostic API has a few settings which can adjusted via ProgMan.
+Logical defaults are provided for each so there is no need to enter them usually.
+The default values are provided below.

+* `diagnostic.enabled: true` - Disable access to the API by setting to `false`
+* `diagnostic.volume.minimumPercentFree: 5` - When the percent free space on disk is less than this value an error state is returned.
+* `diagnostic.volume.warningPercentFree: 15` - A warning state is returned when the percent available disk space is below this value.

 ## Build Order
 These are the steps that should be taken in order to build all of the Proctor related artifacts.